A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-\paragraph{The E1039 target} This target consists of a split coil superconducting magnet, operating at 5T.
-The coils are arranged such that the B field is either parallel or antiparallel to the vertical direction, resulting in a transverse polarization.
+\paragraph{The E1039 target} This target consists of a split coil superconducting magnet, operating at 5~T. The coils are arranged such that the B field is either parallel or antiparallel to the vertical direction, resulting in a transverse polarisation.
 Inside the magnet there is a refrigerator, which provides the necessary cooling power to keep the target at 1K.
-In the center of the whole system resides the target stick, which contains the target cells, the microwave horn and the NMR coils to measure the actual polarization.
+In the centre of the whole system resides the target stick, which contains the target cells, the microwave horn and the Nuclear-Magnetic-Resonance (NMR) coils to measure the actual polarisation.
 The target insert has 2 active cells filled with frozen NH$_{3}$ beads, one empty and one with a carbon target.
-The cells have an elliptical cross section, with one half axis being 1.9 cm diameter and the other one 2.1 cm while the length is 8 cm.
-The target material is positioned in a liquid He bath, cooled to 1K, by lowering the vapor pressure of liquid Helium to .117 Torr.
-This is achieved with a system of large 8 ROOTS blower pumps which have a capacity of pumping 15,000 m$^{3}$/hr He gas.
+The cells have an elliptical cross section, with one half axis being 1.9~cm diameter and the other one 2.1~cm while the length is 8 cm.
+The target material is positioned in a liquid He bath, cooled to 1~K, by lowering the vapour pressure of liquid He to 0.117 Torr.
+This is achieved with a dedicated system which have a capacity of pumping 15 000~m$^{3}$/h He gas.
 The microwave horn is sitting above the two top cells, which contain NH$_{3}$ and ND$_{3}$, thus allowing to measure polarised $p$ and $n$ under identical run and target conditions.
 This greatly reduces the systematic uncertainties by comparing $p$ and $n$.
-While both cells see the radiation from the microwave, only the one in the center region of the coils will be polarised.
+While both cells see the radiation from the microwave, only the one in the centre region of the coils will be polarised.
 Since the material has to be uniformly cooled, the ammonia is in the form of small frozen beads, which reduces the maximum density by a packing fraction of about 0.6.
 From the planned beam intensities, we estimate that the material has to be changed every 140 days, due to radiation damage.
-In Appendix \ref{E1039_target} a schematic view of the E1039 target is shown.
+In \cf{E1039_target} of Appendix~\ref{appendix:E1039_tg}, a schematic view of the E1039 target is shown.